Angelina Jolie’s Weight Continues To Plummet, But Has She Hit ‘Rock Bottom’?

 — 106 WCOD (@106WCOD) November 11, 2017

-The stress of the past year may have had some effect on the actress, but the tabloids’ claims of Angelina Jolie focusing on her health because she is in the middle of some kind of weight loss crisis is simply untrue.
+The stress of the past year may have had some effect on the actress, but the tabloids’ claims of Angelina Jolie focusing on her health because she is in the middle of some kind of weight loss crisis are simply untrue.

 [Featured Image by Neilson Barnard/Getty Images]